AdobeDocs/experience-platform.en/help/sources/connectors/payments/stripe.md

 >
 >The [!DNL Stripe] source is in beta.
 Please read the [sources overview](../../home.md#terms-and-conditions) for more information on using beta-labeled sources.

-Thousands of companies, of all sizes, use [!DNL Stripe] online and in person to accept payments, create new revenue sources, and grow globally using the Adobe Experience Platform, Adobe Commerce and [!DNL Magento Open Source].
+Thousands of companies of all sizes use [!DNL Stripe] online and in person to accept payments, create new revenue sources, and grow globally using the Adobe Experience Platform, Adobe Commerce, and [!DNL Magento Open Source].

 Use the [!DNL Stripe] source in Experience Platform to ingest data captured during the purchase flow by your customers.
 Once ingested, use this data to create personalized offers and unlock richer business insights.

 >[!TIP]
 >
->For questions about the [!DNL Stripe] source on Experience Platform, contact [!DNL Stripe] at adobe-partnership<span>@stripe.com
+>For questions about the [!DNL Stripe] source on Experience Platform, contact [!DNL Stripe] at adobe-partnership<span>@stripe.com.

 >[!BEGINSHADEBOX]